manvirag/Personal_CP/fixed-problems/cp/ex-cm/README.md

 #### Greedy:
 1. Its general not kind of topic.
 Comes with practice or past problems
+2. Break into subproblems , think whether its already solved or not.

 #### Constructive:
 1. Try with a small number and construct it.